 The feedback will be forwarded to Pickering College's Human Resources Department.
-The feedback will be reviewed with the Headmaster or designate and a response will be provided to the person, as appropriate, and any actions which may take place as a result of the feedback.
+The feedback will be reviewed with the Head of School or designate and a response will be provided to the person, as appropriate, and any actions which may take place as a result of the feedback.

 Please forward questions about this policy to: